sindresorhus/amas/readme.md

 - [Ruby Taiwan](https://github.com/rubytaiwan/AMA) - Helping developers in Taiwan with any questions.
 Can ask in English or Chinese.
 - [DevOps Taiwan](https://github.com/DevOpsTW/AMA) - Helping DevOps engineers with any questions.
 - [Vim Taiwan](https://github.com/vim-tw/ama) - Helping vimmers in Taiwan with any questions.
+- [From the Front](https://github.com/fromthefront/ama) - No-profit organisation behind the From the Front conference series in Italy.

 -